-The oversight of risk management within BNY Mellon Frankfurt Branch is governed by the German Risk Management Committee and BNY Mellon Frankfurt Branch Management meeting as outlined in 2.2.1 - Branch management.
+The oversight of risk management within BNY Mellon Frankfurt Branch is governed by the BNY Mellon Frankfurt Branch Management as outlined in 2.2.1 - Branch management.

 2.2.3 Regional risk governance

 A regional level risk governance structure is in place to oversee all business and legal entity risk.
 Oversight and escalation is provided through the following key committee: